 In addition, it would make sense for these panels to have a higher resolution than the Quest 2's LCDs.
 For comparison, PSVR 2 utilises 4K panels with a 2040x2000 resolution, and it may be the case Meta's new panels use something similar.

-These OLED panels are likely to make the Quest 3 smaller and more compact than its predecessor, although it's fair to say the Quest 2 already looks pretty sleek as is, especially when compared to the HTC Vive Pro 2, for instance, and also when compared to the Valve Index.
+That said, the OLED panels are likely to make the Quest 3 smaller and more compact than its predecessor, although it's fair to say the Quest 2 already looks pretty sleek as is, especially when compared to the HTC Vive Pro 2, for instance, and also when compared to the Valve Index.

 Speaking of a more compact design, Sony recently unveiled the design for PSVR 2 with a sleek, orb-like design that is lighter and better-looking than its predecessor, as well as featuring adjustable lenses.